AdityaInnovates/AskMyPDF/README.md

-# PDF Q&A API
+# AskMyPdf Chatbot Backend

 ## Overview

-The PDF Q&A API is a FastAPI application that allows users to upload PDF documents and ask questions about their content.
+The AskMyPdf Chatbot Backend is a FastAPI application that allows users to upload PDF documents and ask questions about their content.
 The application processes the uploaded PDFs, stores them in a database, and utilizes a question-answering model to provide answers based on the document's content.

 ### Architecture